K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 22.3	The Manager shall not be responsible for any Losses incurred after the Termination Date under this Agreement unless and to the extent that the act or omission causing such Losses can be evidenced to have occurred prior to the Termination Date under this Agreement.

-22.4	Nothing in this Agreement shall exclude or restrict any duty or liability which the Manager may have to the Client under FSMA or the AMF Rules [or, where relevant, the Pensions Act 1995].[^16]
+22.4	Nothing in this Agreement shall exclude or restrict any duty or liability which the Manager may have to the Client under the AMF Rules or any other applicable laws or regulations in Canada.

 ## 23. Indemnification
 23.1.
 The Client indemnifies the Manager and any Delegate and their directors, officers and employees against any and all Losses paid, suffered or incurred by the Manager or the Delegate or their directors, officers or employees, directly or indirectly arising as a result of: